adamblumoff/debate-bench/README.md

 ## CLI Commands
 - `debatebench init` -- generate default config templates and create `results/`.
 - `debatebench run` -- execute debates for all model pairs/topics.
-Defaults: topic picker on, OpenRouter picker (text-in/text-out models from last 4 months), `high_tokens` stage limits (3200/2200/1400) with per-model token bumps, seed=12345.
+Defaults: topic picker on, OpenRouter picker (text-in/text-out models from the last 4 months), **no fixed stage caps unless you pass `--apply-stage-token-limits`** (token limits otherwise come from the configs/model entries), seed=12345.
 Judges can come from the debater pool (`--judges-from-selection`, default off) and, when enabled, the two active debaters are excluded from the judge sampler.
 Flags of note:
   - `--dry-run` (plan only, shows cost using live OpenRouter pricing and writes `dryrun_schedule.json`)
   - `--resume` (skip already-written debates), `--skip-on-empty`
   - `--balanced-judges/--random-judges` (default balanced: least-used-first to even judge usage across the run)